walterfreeman/phy211/syllabus.md

 <a id="exams"></a>
 #### Exams

-There will be three exams and a final on the dates shown on the course schedule.
+There will be four exams on the dates shown on the course schedule.

 For all of the exams, you may bring one piece of paper with anything you have handwritten on it with a pencil or pen.
 You may not bring printouts or anything someone else has written.
 (If you have a disability that impairs your ability